-The default setting is ‘Off” for the On-Line Configuration.
+The default setting is ‘Off” for the Online Configuration.
 (Communication) Here is the way to change into the different modes in the Solo.

-In the Initial Setting Mode we will change the on line configuration to on and make the changes to the Modbus settings as follows: 9600 Baud, Even, 7 Data Bits, 1 Stop Bit, Modbus RTU Format.
+In the Initial Setting Mode, we will change the online configuration to on and make the changes to the Modbus settings as follows: 9600 Baud, Even, 7 Data Bits, 1 Stop Bit, Modbus RTU Format.
 We will leave the default unit number as 1.

 Our controller is now set to communicate.

-Click to Solo RS485 Wiring Diagram
+Click on Solo RS485 Wiring Diagram

 Slave Modbus Addresses